 Well, thank you.

-As you see that, you know, I've been trying my best to uncover every aspect of this, and you think, well, this is the United States.
+As you see that, you know, I've been trying my best to uncover every aspect of this.

 This is not justice or equal justice under the law or equal application of our laws.

-We might as well take the Constitution hearing this and knowing everything Hillary did, just shred it.
+We might as well take the Constitution hearing this and knowing everything Hillary did, just shred it because it's not being the two-tier justice system.

 I've been right the whole time.

-I want to give you the last minute we have and give you a chance to do just direct your what you want the American people to know about your experience, what you now have described in detail to us.
+I want to give you the last minute we have and give you a chance to just direct your what you want the American people to know about your experience, what you now have described in detail to us.

-Anyone who's demand to keep me out of prison, I have to swear to a lie.
+Anybody whose demand to keep me out of prison, I have to swear to a lie, I consider a criminal.

 And the supervision of Mueller proves that the Department of Justice is being run right now by political hacks who are criminals.

-We've got political criminal criminals running the Justice Department.
+We've got political, criminal, criminals running the Justice Department.

 Well, I want to just say this.

-I'm very sorry that you're going through this, especially because you didn't do anything, and this is how you're being treated.
+I'm very sorry that you're going through this, especially because you didn't do anything.

-Um, and I hope every American pays very close attention to this.
+And I hope every American pays very close attention to this.

-We wish you God speed, sir.
+We wish you Godspeed, sir.

 Thank you, Sean.

-God bless Godspeed.
+Godspeed.

-Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity show.
+Our final news roundup and information overload in the final hour of the Sean Hannity Show.

 Well, Sean, first of all, I think I've been targeted because I supported Donald Trump for president and I helped defeat Hillary Clinton.